headspace Lithgow is linked to headspace Bathurst which is a service tailored for the local community.

 Positions currently available at headspace Lithgow

-We are seeking expressions of interest from Allied Health Practitioners including clinical psychologists, general psychologists, social workers and occupational therapists who want to make a different to young people, are experienced in providing high quality, evidence-based interventions to young people aged 12-25 for headspace Lithgow.
+We are seeking expressions of interest from Allied Health Practitioners including clinical psychologists, registered psychologists, social workers and occupational therapists who want to make a different to young people and their supporters, and are experienced in providing high quality, evidence-based interventions to both young people aged 12-25 and family members of young people (therapy for parents/care givers) at headspace Lithgow.

 A range of on-site complementary services are available to support clients.
 Having the support of a friendly multi-disciplinary team, as well as a weekly case review means we work together in partnership to provide a comprehensive, wrap-around service for young people.
 As well as administrative support, which includes billing, an ongoing referral base, appointment bookings, and paperless practice with IT support.